 Why is press tonnage important?

-Typical features include fixed guards, light curtains, two-hand control systems, and emergency stop buttons.
+Common features include guards, light curtains, two-hand controls, and emergency stop systems.

 Conclusion